 After this visit, you will feel the relaxation of your soul when you go to Old Coptic Cairo.
 It is a very sacred and holy area as it contains 14 churches and a Jewish synagogue.
-The tour starts with a visit to the Hanging church, one of the most beautiful churches that was built in the 5th century.
+The tour starts with a visit to the Hanging Church, one of the most beautiful churches that were built in the 5th century.
 Consecrated to Virgin Mary, The church was built above one of the towers of the fort of Babylon.
 It has 110 beautiful icons and once was the seat of the Patriarch.
-Your guide will explain to you all about the church before moving the Cavern church or the church of St Sergious and Bacchus.
-Thousands of visitors come annually to this church to visit the cave where Jesus the baby and Virgin Mary were hiding for 3 months during the journey of escape in Egypt.
+Your guide will explain to you all about the church before moving to the Cavern church or the church of St Sergius and Bacchus.
+Thousands of visitors come annually to this church to visit the cave where Jesus the baby and the Virgin Mary were hiding for 3 months during the journey of escape in Egypt.
 The religious tolerance in Egypt is embodied by your visit to the oldest Jewish temple in Cairo.
-This temple is one among many other synagogues in Egypt and named after a merchant from Jerusalem called Ben Ezra.
-You will be given full history of the synagogue and the position of the Jewish community in Egypt.
+This temple is one among many other synagogues in Egypt and is named after a merchant from Jerusalem called Ben Ezra.
+You will be given the full history of the synagogue and the position of the Jewish community in Egypt.

 Following the visit to the museum, you will go to the citadel of Saladin and the Alabaster mosque.
 Drive to the old section of Cairo where you will pass by the highest mountain in Cairo.
 The fort of Saladin was built on a cliff of this mount for protecting the city against the Crusaders.